juliemturner/juliemturner.github.io/content/post/getting-started-pnpjs/index.md

 import "@pnp/sp/items"; // <- .items
 ```

-> Both .select and .expand are part of the root `SPQueryable` class that all the other methods inherit from.
+> Both .select and .expand are part of the root `SPQueryable` class, inherited from the Queryable class.

 ## Next Steps